Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 • distraction during play

-The better-performing shirts usually do a few things consistently:
+The better-performing garments usually do a few things consistently.

-• spread moisture across a larger surface area
+They spread moisture across a larger surface area.

-• keep the fabric from collapsing and clinging when humidity rises
+They keep the fabric from collapsing and clinging when humidity rises.

-That is what makes some performance golf polos feel dry and easy to wear, while others feel sticky even when they sound technical in product copy.
+That is what makes some performance golf polos feel dry and easy to wear, while others feel sticky even when the product copy sounds technical.

 The same logic applies to bottoms.